-Click on the following link for a 2019 Symposium flyer: 2019 Buckeye Shepherd's Symposium flyer
+Click on the following link for a 2019 Symposium flyer.
+Note that the flyer has interactive links that will take you to forms and registration materials: 2019 Buckeye Shepherd's Symposium flyer

 For those who need hard copies of any of the Buckeye Shepherd's Symposium materials or registration information, contact the Wayne County Extension office at 330-264-8722.